sunflowerdeath/sinkron/README.md

 https://sinkron.xyz

-Sinkron is a collaborative note-taking software with offline support.
+Sinkron is a collaborative note-taking software with support for offline operation.